Spinsus/avr/README.md

 ## Usage

 To create a new user, you will first need to obtain a JWT token using the default admin account.

 To do this, make a `POST` request to the `/login` endpoint with the user credentials supplied above from the seed file.

-This will return back a bearer token that can be added to the header of subsequent requests.
+This will return back a bearer token that can be added to the header of subsequent requests, however, it expires after 24 hours (1 day).

 ## Token authentication with endpoints